get-salt-AI/SaltAI-Web-Docs/docs/nodes/biotech/functional-prediction/evaluate-prot-param.md

 * **Incorrect pH format**: Use comma-separated floats (e.g., `7,5.5`), not lists or other delimiters.

 ### Need Help?
-* Refer to the [SaltAI documentation](https://docs.salt.ai/) for workflow examples.
-* For advanced troubleshooting, check node logs or contact support.
+* Contact support for further assistance.